 If you are unable to keep your appointment please notify the surgery as soon as possible, by telephoning reception or emailing firstname.lastname@example.org.

 One appointment is for one person.
 If you want another member of your family to see the doctor or nurse, please book a further appointment.

-When arriving at the surgery for your appointment, please inform reception or use our check-in screen.
+When arriving at the surgery for your appointment, please use the check in screen.

 If you would like a chaperone during your consultation please inform the doctor or receptionist.